SonnyTaylor/AutoService/README.md

 - `programs.json` – array of program definitions (name, path, maybe arguments – schema evolving).
 - `scripts.json` – script entries (id, description, interpreter, content or path).

-These JSON files are meant to be human‑editable but its just easier to edit within AutoService.
+These JSON files are human‑editable; you can also manage them from within AutoService.

 ## Adding Programs